-For legal matters related to computer and information security, regulatory compliance, or general IT governance, I can serve as your consulting expert and/or testifying expert.
-I have been deposed and have experience with cases involving intellectual property and patents, libel, data breaches, and freedom of information act requests.
+For legal matters related to computer and information security, regulatory compliance, or general IT governance, I can serve as your consulting expert.
+I have experience with cases involving intellectual property and patents, libel, data breaches, and freedom of information act requests.

 Please contact me and I can help you determine which information security service is best for your organization as well as provide client references and testimonials, specific pricing for your needs, and even presentation/seminar outlines or sample assessment reports so you’ll know what you’ll be investing in.
 See what my clients are saying about me.

 “A business associate referred our company to Principle Logic when we were seeking a resource to perform vulnerability /penetration testing for our external and internal networks.
 We found Kevin Beaver to be professional, well informed, and easy to work with.
 His testing did not disrupt our networks, and his progress updates were timely.